×

 Determine the patient’s eligibility for oral antiviral COVID-19 treatments (Lagevrio (molnupiravir) and Paxlovid (nirmatrelvir with ritonavir)) or other treatments that are recommended by the National COVID-19 Clinical Evidence Taskforce for patients who have mild-moderate illness and who do not require oxygen.

 The initiation of these medicines is time-critical.
-Lagevrio (molnupiravir) and Paxlovid (nirmatrelvir with ritonavir) must be commenced within five days of symptom onset, so early assessment and intervention are vital.
+Lagevrio (molnupiravir) and Paxlovid (nirmatrelvir with ritonavir) must typically be commenced within five days of symptom onset, so early assessment and intervention are vital.
 This could be done in collaboration with the commissioned triaging health service, hospital or infectious disease specialists.

 More information on Lagevrio (molnupiravir) and Paxlovid (nirmatrelvir with ritonavir) is available on the RACGP website.